McLaughlin beats teammate Power to win first IndyCar pole

 Grosjean was fastest in Friday practice and seemed to be a contender for the pole until a bizarre crash in morning practice.
 The Frenchman didn’t see a pack of traffic ahead of him on the course and he slammed his new Andretti car into the back of Takuma Sato.

-The qualifying session was much better for Chip Ganassi Racing, which had struggled through two practice sessions.
+Grosjean, who learned Friday he was voted favorite driver in an IndyCar fan survey, said marshals should have done a better job to alert drivers to the gaggle of cars stacked up ahead.
+He also said he’d spoken to two-time Indianapolis 500 winner and “we agreed to disagree, so that’s fine.”

+“It was quite a bit of work for the boys to put the car back together,” Grosjean conceded.
+“But Penske was very strong today.
+Good to see.
+I think it’s going to be a nice fight, and we’re ready for it.”

+Chip Ganassi Racing had its strongest session of the weekend in qualifying after struggling through two practices.
 Although none of the Ganassi drivers made it into the Fast Six, reigning IndyCar champion Alex Palou recovered from a morning crash and was at least competitive in qualifying.

 Dixon was seventh, Marcus Ericsson was eighth and Palou was 10th.
 Jimmie Johnson qualified last for the only the second time in 13 IndyCar starts.